TrueSpecLab/telemetry-vault/scripts/weighted_scorecard/README.md

 ## 📂 Project Structure

-- `📁 figures`: Directory with generates graphs.
+- `📁 figures`: Directory with generated graphs.
 - `📁 fonts`: Directory for custom fonts used.
 - `weighted_scorecard.png`: The final exported image of the table.